Why Go Vegan?

 Vegans seek to reduce the exploitation and suffering of all animals, including humans.
 Vegans mainly focus their efforts on non-human animals because most societies already explicitly value humans as individuals with rights, if only in theory sometimes.
 Legally, most societies treat animals as property, so there is more work to be done to improve the lives of animals because thinking needs to be changed before treatment is changed.

 That being said, animal agriculture continues to negatively impact many humans.
 Because few people want to work in slaughterhouses and processing plants, those jobs often fall to the most vulnerable populations.
 Workers are often exploited and are prone to serious physical and mental injury.
 Workers have to slaughter gentle creatures at a fast pace with no time for care or comfort.
-As a result, slaughterhouse workers not only lose fingers at a high rate, but can suffer from PTSD, be prone to domestic violence, drug and alcohol abuse, and anxiety.
+As a result, slaughterhouse workers not only lose fingers at a high rate and suffer from other physical injuries, but can suffer from PTSD, be prone to domestic violence, drug and alcohol abuse, and anxiety.
 They must become desensitized to unprovoked violence as part of their jobs and areas around slaughterhouses have shown rises in domestic violence.
 People living near factory farms, often the working class, suffer from respiratory issues and must keep windows closed to keep out smells.
 They can also be affected by water and soil contamination from waste runoff.
 Moreover, much of the grain produced in the world goes to feed factory farmed animals and could be fed to people instead.

 By reducing your consumption of animal products you can have a tangible impact by lowering the numbers of animals brought into the world to suffer and reducing the negative impacts of animal agriculture.
 Producers base their future stock on demand and when demand decreases, they breed fewer animals as commodities and may invest in alternative industries.
 And by abstaining completely from animal products you can set an example and live the principle that animals are not things, but individuals with emotions that deserve respect and compassion.